-GENEVIEVE KERSTEN is the Co-Founder and Poetry Editor.
+GENEVIEVE KERSTEN (She/Her) is the Co-Founder and Poetry Editor.
 She is a poet, romance writer, and professional semi-finalist.
-Her poetry has appeared in 8 Poems Journal, The Feckless Cunt Anthology, Helen: A Literary Magazine, Here Comes Everyone, Hypertrophic Literary, and Philosophical Idiot.
+Her poetry has appeared in Pithead Chapel, Hypertrophic Literary, 8 Poems Journal, The Feckless Cunt Anthology, and Helen: A Literary Magazine among others.
 She lives in Los Angeles with her partner, Eric, and tweets at @genekresten.
-She regrets intentionally misspelling her last name in her handle.
+She regrets intentionally misspelling her name in her handle.

-ERIC ANDREW NEWMAN is the Co-Founder and Fiction Editor.
+ERIC ANDREW NEWMAN (He/Him) is the Co-Founder and Fiction Editor.
 He lives in Los Angeles with his partner, Genevieve, and works as an archivist for a nonprofit foundation.
-His stories have been nominated for Best Small Fictions and Best Microfiction, and have appeared in Atlas and Alice, Bending Genres, Five:2:One, Gargoyle, Pithead Chapel, Quarter After Eight, and wigleaf.
+His stories have been nominated for the Best Small Fictions and Best Microfiction anthologies, and have appeared in Atlas and Alice, Bending Genres, Five:2:One, Gargoyle, Pithead Chapel, Quarter After Eight, and wigleaf.

 GENEVIEVE KERSTEN and ERIC ANDREW NEWMAN are the Co-Publishers and Co-Editors of Okay Donkey Press.

-TODD DILLARD is a Poetry Manuscript Reader.
+TODD DILLARD (He/Him) is a Poetry Manuscript Reader.
 His work has appeared or is forthcoming in numerous publications, including Ruminate, The Adroit Journal, Fairy Tale Review, Booth, and Hobart.
-His book Ways We Vanish was released from Okay Donkey Press in 2020.
+His book Ways We Vanish was published by Okay Donkey Press in March 2020.
 He lives in Philadelphia with his wife and daughter.

-EDWARD SAMBRANO is a Poetry Manuscript Reader.
+EDWARD SAMBRANO (He/Him) is a Poetry Manuscript Reader.
 He is from San Antonio, Texas and is an MFA candidate at the University of Florida.
-A poetry reader for Flypaper Lit, his recent poems appear in or are forthcoming from Salamander Magazine, DIAGRAM, and Pidgeonholes, among other publications.
+A poetry reader for Flypaper Lit, his recent poems have appeared in or are forthcoming from Salamander Magazine, DIAGRAM, and Pidgeonholes, among other publications.
 Follow him on Twitter: @SambranoPoet.

-ZORA SATCHELL is a Poetry Manuscript Reader.
-She is a 24 year old Black queer poet who writes about mental illness, family, and friendship.
-She believes that poetry creates space to explore and heal from trauma as well as allow us to imagine new worlds.
+ZORA SATCHELL (She/Her) is a Poetry Manuscript Reader.
+She is a 24-year-old, Black, queer poet who writes about mental illness, family, and friendship.
 She is a member of the Estuary Collective and holds a degree in Ethnic Studies from Colorado State University.
 She also serves as a reader for Borderlands: Texas Poetry Review.
 When she is not writing she is obsessively consuming pop culture.
 She loves good dance music and watching movies.
-You can find her on twitter @thecasualrevolt where she lets her typos run wild.
+You can find her on twitter @thecasualrevolt, where she lets her typos run wild.